In order to be eligible to apply for Adjustment of Status through marriage, the following requirements must

 |Persons in Family or Household||48 Contiguous States and D.C.||Alaska||Hawaii|

-Alternatively a combination of income and assets will work.
-For example, if sponsors income is $10,000 per year, then he should have $ 50,125 cash or convertible assets to qualify.
+Alternatively a combination of income and assets could work.
+For example, your income is $10,000 per year.

 By Fred Wahl